Frequently Asked Questions

 Okay, so who are you and why did you create this website?

-Of course, in the 30 years since its launch, countless other resources (including official ones) have been created that are more in-depth and perhaps more interesting and interactive, but Into the Wardrobe was the first.
-It was my "15 minutes of fame," so to speak.
+Of course, in the 30 years since its launch, countless other online resources (including official ones) have been created that are more in-depth and perhaps more interesting, but Into the Wardrobe was the first.
+My "15 minutes of fame," if you will.

 I have questions that need answering!
 Can you help?

 Yes, but not personally — that's what this website is for, and this FAQ is where I suggest you start.
-There's also a nifty search box on each page that will let you search the entire site.
-There used to be a robust online community that I closed in 2010, but you can still read through the forum archive.
+There's also a search box on each page that will let you search the entire site.

-If you are still unable to get the answers you are seeking, try some other resources, use a search engine, or perhaps a more traditional method like a library or bookstore.
+If you are still unable to get the answers you are seeking, try some other C. S. Lewis resources, use a search engine, or perhaps a more traditional method like a library or bookstore.

 Do you have any additional information you can send me?